 Layers can be created, duplicated, merged, turned on and off, reordered, blended, and deleted using the Layer Editor.
 As content is added to a layer, the Layer Editor Preview updates, displaying the content and making it easier to identify a layer.

 How do Sketchbook layers differ on each platform

 Each platform - Android, iOS, Mac and Windows - has slightly different Sketchbook layer features.
 The number of layers available is dependent on the capabilities of your device.
 If you have tons of apps running in the background, your device is low on memory, or your canvas is huge, this will affect the number of layers available.

 We have tried to make the Layer Editor and tools as consistent as possible across platforms.
 However, due to the form factor of some devices, you will see some minor differences in design.
 Whenever a tool acts slightly different on a platform, a note has been added.

-If you want to transfer images containing files, check out this article: How do you transfer images with layers.
+If you want to transfer images containing files, check out this article: Transferring images with layers

 Each layer, with the exception of the background layer, displays a preview of the layer content.
 As you sketch, this thumbnail image updates to shows the current layer content, making it easier to identify one layer from another.

 To access the Layer Editor and its layers, in the toolbar, tap